The Volokh Conspiracy

 The revolutionaries were far from perfect, and often failed to live up to their own principles.
 But their triumph nonetheless did much to advance the cause of freedom—not just in America, but around the world.

 Some historians argue that counterfactual reasoning of this sort is worthless.
 How can we possibly evaluate events that didn't happen?
 It is hard enough to understand those that did.
 But, over the last several decades, scholars such as Niall Ferguson and Philip Tetlock have shown that careful counterfactual analysis can shed useful light on many aspects of the past.
-Among other things, the claim that Event X caused Event Y implies that Y would not have happened in the absence of X (or at least would not have happened on the same scale or extent).
+Among other things, the claim that Event X caused Event Y implies that Y would not have happened in the absence of X (or at least would not have happened on the same scale or to the same extent).
 To assess such causal claims, it is important to consider what might have transpired had X been prevented.

 I consider the value of counterfactual history in greater detail in this article, which assesses a much more modest counterfactual scenario than the failure of the American Revolution.